Jeevitha10/Banking-system/banking/README.md

 The apache server was set to run on port 8080 of localhost. and mysql was set on port 3306.

-The data base credentials can be seen in _config.php_
+The data base credentials can be seen in _config.php_.

+Hosted on Infinity Free - <http://banksys.infinityfreeapp.com>